JuliaInterop/RCall.jl/docs/src/custom.md

 end

 roo = RObject(foo)
+nothing # hide
 ```

 Remark: [`RCall.protect`](@ref) and [`RCall.unprotect`](@ref) should be used to protect SEXP from being garbage collected.

 ## R to Julia direction

-The function `rcopy` and `rcopytype` are responsible for conversions of this direction.
+The function `rcopy` and `rcopytype` are responsible for conversions of this
+direction.
+First we define an explicit converter for VecSxp (SEXP for list)

 ```@example 2
-# first we define a explicit convertor for VecSxp (SEXP for list)

 import RCall.rcopy

 function rcopy(::Type{Foo}, s::Ptr{VecSxp})